-The Company's cash, cash equivalents, restricted cash, customer custodial funds, and accounts and loans receivable are potentially subject to concentration of credit risk.
-Cash, cash equivalents, restricted cash, and customer custodial funds are placed with financial institutions which are of high credit quality.
-The Company invests cash, cash equivalents, and customer accounts primarily in highly liquid, highly rated instruments which are uninsured.
+The Company's cash and cash equivalents, restricted cash, customer custodial cash, and accounts and loans receivable are potentially subject to concentration of credit risk.
+Cash and cash equivalents, restricted cash, and customer custodial cash are placed with financial institutions which are of high credit quality.
+The Company invests cash and cash equivalents, and customer custodial accounts primarily in highly liquid, highly rated instruments which are uninsured.
 The Company may also have deposit balances with financial institutions which exceed the Federal Deposit Insurance Corporation insurance limit of \$250,000.
 The Company also holds cash at crypto trading venues and performs a regular assessment of these crypto trading venues as part of its risk management process.

-The Company held \$92.1 million and \$48.9 million of USD Coin ("USDC") as of September 30, 2021 and December 31, 2020, respectively.
-The underlying U.S. dollar denominated assets are recognized by the issuer in U.S. regulated financial institutions on behalf of USDC holders.
+The Company held \$368.1 million and \$100.1 million of USD Coin ("USDC") as of September 30, 2022 and December 31, 2021, respectively.
+The issuer of USDC reported that, as of September 30, 2022, underlying reserves were held in cash and short-duration U.S. Treasuries within segregated accounts for the benefit of USDC holders.